Contents

 Which country is more expensive for a safari, Tanzania or Kenya?

 Yes, it is possible and can be a fantastic way to experience the best of both worlds.
 Many travelers combine the Maasai Mara in Kenya with the Serengeti and Ngorongoro Crater in Tanzania.
 This typically involves a road transfer or a short flight between the two regions.
-We can help you plan a seamless cross-border safari itinerary
+We can help you plan a seamless cross-border safari itinerary.

 What is the best time of year to go on a safari in Tanzania and Kenya?

 The best time for general wildlife viewing is during the Dry season (June to October).
 This is when animals gather around water sources, and vegetation is sparse, making them easier to spot.
 To witness the Wildebeest Migration river crossings, aim for July-October in the Mara region.
-The Calving season (January-February) in the Serengeti is also a spectacular time to visit
+The Calving season (January-February) in the Serengeti is also a spectacular time to visit.

 Are you ready to start planning?